|Project by reedwood||posted 133 days ago||1556 views||3 times favorited||9 comments|

-At the lumber yard, I can slide in as many as 16 – 3/4” sheets in the back which lay on an angle
+At the lumber yard, I can slide in as many as 16 – 3/4” sheets in the back of the van,

-The weight is centered and it’s protected from the weather inside the van.
+The weight is centered and they’re protected from the weather inside the van.

-If needed, I can set them flat on top of a 5 gal. bucket and be able to put tools and supplies under it.
+I set the front on top of a 5 gal. bucket and I’m able to put tools and supplies under it.

 I pull out one 3/4” – 4×8 sheet or two bound sheets of 1/2” drywall to the edge of the tool box.